Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Merchants, Tradesman, and Manufacturers.
 Key Rating for Bankers, 1926

-Lafayette area: Key to ratings; key to classification of trades.
+Lafayette area: Key to ratings; the key to the classification of trades.
 List of banks, bankers and state collection laws, September 1926, volume 234.

 Riviana Foods, Inc. Certificate, 1970